 - By 2030, a majority of companies expect to have autonomous operations -

-Yokogawa commissioned global research on the advancement of industrial autonomy amongst companies in six key process industries.
+Yokogawa commissioned global research on the advancement of industrial autonomy amongst companies in seven key process industries.
 500 respondents provided an in-depth view of future trends in automation and autonomy, the business objectives they are targeting, and the technologies they are implementing to meet those objectives.

 The key takeaway is the rapid ramp up in expectations for what we define as Level 5, fully autonomous operations, with just 1% of respondents anticipating they will see this in 2020, and this figure rising to 19% for 2023, and 64% for 2030.
 This trend is common across all industries.
 In addition, only 7% responded that they had no plans to introduce some form of industrial autonomy.

 Contributing to a range of business objectives

 - Improved productivity and operations efficiency are the key targets -

 So, what is behind this fundamental shift from manual and automated operations to autonomy?
 48% of respondents ranked productivity improvements and 40% named operations efficiency as top priorities for digital transformation.
 Quality management, energy management, and worker safety also ranked highly.

 - Cloud, AI, sensors, and 5G are investment priorities -